juliocorzo/Coding-exercises/README.md

 # Java Programming and Software Engineering Fundamentals
-## Exercises from the Coursera specialization offered by Duke.
+## Exercises from the Coursera specialization.

 ### Useful links